To master the Ivy style like no other, discover our Americana Saga in three parts with:

 We are talking about Ivy League Look and not Ivy League Tailoring or Clothing.

 Social charm - the bow tie on an American collar - short hair, unexpected and impetuous but slightly jaded smiles.
-They wear the student uniform, the Ivy League version, but with an air of studied casualness, at home everywhere.
+They wear the student uniform, the Ivy League version, but with an air of studied relaxation, at home everywhere.

 Social charm.

-Did the Americans invent sprezzatura?
+Did Americans invent sprezzatura?

 Ouch.